Greek socialist makes last-ditch attempt at government

 ATHENS Greek Socialist leader Evangelos Venizelos will make a last- ditch attempt to form a government on Thursday and avoid a new election after voters rejected a bailout deal and pushed Greece into a political crisis.

-Chances are slim that Venizelos can clinch a deal after both the conservatives and leftists failed to cobble together a coalition in three days of talks following Sunday's election, when voters spurned big parties and their austerity policies.
+Chances are slim Venizelos can clinch a deal after both the conservatives and leftists tried and failed to cobble together a coalition in three days of talks following Sunday's election, when voters spurned big parties and their austerity policies.

-With new elections likely in three or four weeks and Athens, due to run out of cash in June, needing to impose new austerity measures in exchange for funds, the financial daily Kerdos to warn on its front page: "Time is running out."
+New elections in 3-4 weeks loom as Athens, due to run out of cash in June, needs to impose fresh measures in exchange for funds.

-Venizelos said he would continue efforts to form a government "because it is in the nation's interest".

-"Prolonging this uncertainty only hurts the country and its economy, and in the end, the weakest and the unemployed," he told reporters.
+"I will continue the effort because it is in the nation's interest," Venizelos told reporters.
+"Prolonging this uncertainty only hurts the country and its economy, and in the end, the weakest and the unemployed."

-But the mood was sombre when radical Left Coalition leader Alexis Tsipras abandoned his efforts after meeting political leaders and a raft of new groups propelled into parliament by public anger at mainstream parties.

 Tsipras demanded that New Democracy and PASOK, which ruled Greece for decades and were ravaged in Sunday's poll, tear up the pledges they made in return for the bailout, which they rejected out of hand.